elementor/elementor-developers-docs/src/hooks/render-widget-content.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Elementor has a hook that lets developers change a widget's content in the frontend.
 These changes will be applied to the final HTML content of the widget.
-In the preview, they will be shown after the user finishes editing the element.
+In the preview area, they will be shown after the user finishes editing the element.

 ## Hook Details